-Occasionally someone writes about our life together as a faith community.
+In addition to our sermons and guides, the following resources address our life together as a faith community.
 Some of this writing is intended to get us thinking more deeply about our values, commitments, or practices.
 Some is written to describe our life together to a wider audience.
-Over the years we’ve tried to collect as much of this writing as we can, so we won’t forget how we appeared to someone who was interested enough to write about us.
-Here are the documents we know about.
-If you’re aware of others, please let us know.
+To add other resources to this list, please contact the Outreach Mission Group.

 Hal Taussig, A New Spiritual Home: Progressive Christianity at the Grass Roots (Santa Rosa: Polebridge Press, 2006).
-This discussion of new and renewed progressive churches highlights the wide community participation in creative worship as a distinctive mark of Seekers Church (pp. 71-72)
+This discussion of new and renewed progressive churches highlights wide community participation in creative worship as a distinctive mark of Seekers Church (pp. 71-72).

 Writing by Seekers

 Marjory Zoet Bankson

 Stalking the Spirit in a Do-It-Yourself Church (Eugene, OR: Wipf & Stock, 2014).
 This book is the story of Seekers Church, known for creative worship, an open pulpit, shared leadership, a strong matrix of mission groups, and generous giving.

 “The Power of Commitment: It Can Happen Anywhere,” in Best Practices from America’s Best Churches, Paul Wilkes & June Minchin, eds.
 (New York: Paulist Press, 2003).
 This chapter provides an overview of Seekers Church with emphasis on God’s call and the commitment of each member.

 “The Rhythm of Renewal,” Chapter 9 in Rattling Those Dry Bones, June Steffensen Hagen, ed.
 (San Diego: LuraMedia, 1995).
 This chapter offers reflections on losing heart and finding it again as part of the spiritual path shared by many at Seekers Church.